mintlu8/bevy-rectray-ui/book/src/chapter_0.md

 * Designed for the CSS haters

-    `bevy_aoui` does not fully reject the ideas from CSS, in fact we have CSS inspired systems like `em` and percentage size.
-However our `Transform2D` is much simpler than a `Style` node, and our `Container` is much simpler than `FlexBox`.
-A lot of weird CSS attributes can be emulated by adding more rectangles, using `Container` or abstracting with a custom widget.
+    `bevy_aoui` uses some CSS features like size units and transition, while using a drastically simpler layout system that favors expressing style through a hierarchy rather than a single node.
+This produces fine grained nodes that enables the `MarkedSignal` reactive system.

+* Fully reactive

+    Create a signal, mark the sender with what you wants to send, mark the receiver with what you want to change, that's it!

 * No editor?
 No problem

-    The anchor-offset layout system is intuitive in a no editor environment.
+    The anchor-offset layout system is designed to be intuitive in a no editor environment, while also being easy to use in an editor environment.
-    If an editor does exist, bevy_aoui can integrate with it perfectly as well.

 * IDE friendly